 Travel Nurse Job Description Sample

 With this Travel Nurse job description sample, you can get a good idea of what employers are looking for when hiring for this position.
-Remember though, every employer is different and each will have unique qualifications when they hire for their Travel Nurse position.
+Remember, every employer is different and each will have unique qualifications when they hire for a Travel Nurse role.

 Our agency is seeking a Travel Nurse who can relocate to areas with an urgent need for medical staff.
 In this position, you may travel to a hospital or clinic in a rural or high-demand area and assist with both patient care and administrative responsibilities.
 You will perform all of your regular nursing duties, but we will have you move between facilities.
 This means you need the ability to adapt to new environments quickly.
 Our ideal applicant has a nursing degree and a registered nurse license.
 You must also have basic life support (BLS) and advanced cardiac life support (ACLS) certifications.
 Experience in a niche specialization, such as medical-surgical nursing, trauma, or pediatrics, is beneficial.